xishuokeji/skippy-xd/README.md

 ![](https://github.com/felixfung/skippy-xd-gifs/blob/main/paging.gif)

 If you are looking for a slick and minimalistic window selector that turns every of your little grrrrh throughout the day into a little bit of a yay, skippy-xd may be for you.
-If you agree with https://github.com/felixfung/skippy-xd/wiki/Skippy-xd-philosophy, then skippy-xd certainly is for you.
+If you agree with https://github.com/felixfung/skippy-xd/wiki/Skippy-xd-philosophy, then skippy-xd definitely is for you.

 Check out the youtube videos: